passcod/blook/2018-sep-13-my-words.md

    lack of any feeling regarding being “mono”.
 I do not care for it, in all meanings of the phrase.
 That too, I knew about myself before I knew it had a word.

-I'll edit if or when I find other words I feel as strongly about as I do these.

 [limited panics]: https://en.wikipedia.org/wiki/Limited_symptom_attack